 Here you can also choose between developing it yourself or using a plugin.
 I spent a long time looking for a good tool and came across "Search & Filter Pro" (linked at the end of the article).

 Now I have an ingenious way to use the data available in the backend for the display in the frontend.
 In my example, these are:

 - Post Meta (access and search for the respective Advanced Custom Field in the database)

 - Submit button (button for submitting the search query or form)

 It could look like this in the backend:

 Then you can use shortcodes to insert the filter search at any place in the backend (for example on a page).

 You'll soon notice, however, that this isn't particularly appealing visually.
 I made some improvements with CSS and I think the result in the frontend is quite good:

 - Extensions: https://awesomeacf.com

-I'm excited to see what I can use Advanced Custom Fields for in the future.
+I'm looking forward to seeing what else I can implement with Advanced Custom Fields in the future.
 Do you have any questions or comments about this article?
-I'd love to hear your feedback.
+Then I look forward to receiving your feedback.